Video Link: https://vimeo.com/286234263

 When it comes to poor eating habits, one startling fact stands out: according to a University of North Carolina study, there has been a skyrocketing 30% increase in the consumption of added sugars consumed by Americans in the past three decades!

-"Added sugars increase excess energy and reduce nutrient density in our diets, often contributing to weight-gain and obesity,” said study author Elyse Powell.
+"Added sugars increase excess energy and reduce the nutrient density in our diets, often contributing to weight gain and obesity,” said study author Elyse Powell.